 If you’ve never tried a shampoo bar before, here are a few things you might want to know:

 2) To wash your hair, I advise getting it thoroughly soaking wet, then wetting down the bar and rubbing it all over your hair.
 I find it helps to work in sections, starting at the roots and then out to the ends.
 Do a good job of this or you can end up with greasy spots.
 This is not detergent store shampoo that just has to pass by your hair; you have to patiently wash your hair properly.
-Rinse and definitely repeat if your hair was very oily, if you’re a “no ‘poo” person and you’re on day 7, if you use a lot of hair products or dry shampoo, etc. I get away with one wash most of the time-two if I used dry shampoo that week- but I keep my hair fairly short (although I’m growing it back out), I only use a lightweight styling pomade on special occasions, and I wash every two to three days.
-I use a shampoo bar I formulated specifically for my hair type that works wonderfully, packed full of bentonite clay to absorb oil and with sodium lactate to add a humectant.
-I rinse with citric acid in a bamboo, horsetail, and marshmallow root tea.
-My hair is shiny without the need for any conditioner and stays clean for 2-3 days, depending on how hot and sweaty I get in the meantime.
+Rinse and definitely repeat if your hair was very oily, or if you’re a “no ‘poo” person and you’re on day 5, perhaps if you use a lot of hair products, etc. I get away with one quick wash because I keep my hair fairly short, because I only use a lightweight styling pomade on occasion, and because I wash every two or three days.

-3) Using an acidic rinse helps a lot.
+3) Using an acidic rinse helps a LOT.
 Some people say that acidic rinses definitely eased their transition from commercial shampoo to shampoo bars.
 Personally, I swear by them.
 I love how silky my hair is after my bamboo blend tea with citric acid or apple cider vinegar rinse.

 - Hair is made of tiny keratin scales that raise up when exposed to something with a high pH, like a shampoo bar, baking soda, and certain clays.
 It makes your hair feel rough and can make it tangle easier.
-My husband doesn’t mind the texture of it, but I prefer my hair to be smooth and silky so I use an acidic rinse to smooth the scales back down.
+My husband, with his buzz cut, doesn’t mind the texture of it, but I prefer my hair to be smooth and silky so I use an acidic rinse to smooth the scales back down.

 - You can also use a tea (mixed with ACV or citric acid) that’s good for hair, like chamomile for blonde, rooibos for red, plain tea for brown hair, or bamboo tea for any hair.

-- You can also use aloe vera, a hydrosol,distilled water, or tea of your choice with 5% citric acid (about 1 tsp for each 8 oz of fluid).
+- You can also use water or tea with 5% citric acid (about 1 tsp for each 8 oz of fluid).
 I prefer this for traveling since then all I have to take is powdered citric acid.
 I can mix it in a cup wherever I end up!

 - Finally, I’ve been told but never tried a fruit juice or kombucha rinse.
-A fruit juice (like lemon or grapefruit) should be done at approx 25%, and the same with kombucha.
+A fruit juice (like lemon or grapefruit) should be done at approx 10%, and the same with kombucha.
 You may need a little more juice, but you shouldn’t need it at 25% since it’s more acidic than ACV.

 - If any of the rinses dry out your hair, dilute them more next time.

 - If you make more than you can use in one sitting, use a preservative or if it’s just one more serving, store in your refrigerator to prevent mold or bacterial growth.
 Vitamin E, Rosemary Extract, and Grapefruit Seed oil are NOT preservatives!
 They are antioxidants and excellent ones, but they won’t stop mold and bacteria from invading your water based creations!

 - Leave the rinse on your hair about 3- 5 minutes.
 Rinse out with cool water.
 Your hair should feel soft and smooth in the water after you’re done.

 4) Some people find they can use considerably less conditioner when using a shampoo bar, in fact, some people feel they don’t need it at all.
-I have found that with the bamboo, horsetail, and marshmallow root tea, my hair is silky smooth and doesn’t require conditioner.
-However, my hair is short and never been prone to tangles.
+If I make the shine and detangle rinse with bamboo, I never need conditioner.